smileidentity/smile-identity-core-java/README.md

 ## Documentation

-This gem requires specific input parameters, for more detail on these parameters please refer to our [documentation for Web API](https://docs.smileidentity.com/products/web-api/java).
+This library requires specific input parameters, for more detail on these parameters please refer to our [documentation for Web API](https://docs.smileidentity.com/products/web-api/java).

 Please note that you will have to be a Smile Identity Partner to be able to query our services.
 You can sign up on the [Portal](https://portal.smileidentity.com/signup).